olliethedev/Potato/README.md

 ...
 }
   ```
-  2. Define fields that will be converted into Url Params, Url Path Params, and Header Params.
+  2. In the endpoint definition class add fields that will be converted into Url Params, Url Path Params, and Header Params.

   ```java
     ...